thomassuedbroecker/MobileFirstPushV8OnNodeJS/README.md

 In the **git project** is a sample _Node JS server_ implementation: How to use the  **push module**?

+To use the module you should know, how the MobileFirstFoundation Push Works.

+---
 ## Understanding and Overview

 This sequence diagram shows the sequence of the usage.